 One Woman’s Fight To Keep Public Lands Public

-“Momma, Can I take something that belongs to our family, sell it and put the money in my piggy bank?”
+“Momma, Can I sell our trampoline and put the money in my piggy bank?”

 “Of course not kiddo!
-It belongs to all of us.
+That belongs to all of us.
 It’s not yours to sell!
 What would that be called?”
+“Profit?”

 I am not a rancher or a farmer.